kegliz/silent-blog/README.md

 # Silent Blog

 htmx and go based personal blog boilerplate.
+For motivation and more information, see [this blog post](https://zkegli.kegnet.dev/post/go-gin-htmx-templ-tailwindcss).

 - [htmx](https://htmx.org/) for minimal or no js dynamic content
 - [gin](https://github.com/gin-gonic/gin) for server